What entitlements are available and which ones might I be able to use?

 1 May to 30 September | 1 April to 31 August | 1 September |

-If I’m eligible for Universal Credit can I get the new entitlements?
+If I’m eligible for Universal Credit can I get the working parents entitlements?

 Yes, if you meet the eligibility criteria.
 Whilst you cannot claim Universal Credit and Tax-Free Childcare at the same time, those on Universal Credit will still be able to claim the working parents entitlement, as long as they meet the eligibility criteria.